 Basic endovascular skills will be acquired during the first year.
-Endovascular training is performed at Saint Marys Hospital and in an endovascular suite in the operating room area.
+Endovascular training is performed at Mayo Clinic Hospital, Saint Marys Campus, and in an endovascular suite in the operating room area.
 The goal is for you to double the minimum endovascular requirements set forth by the Association for Program Directors in Vascular Surgery and the American Heart Association.

 The Division of Vascular Surgery has a large aortic aneurysm practice (250 to 300 cases per year), of which 50 to 60% of repairs are repaired with endovascular-stent devices in the thoracic or abdominal aorta, including the use of branched/fenestrated grafts.
 The Division participates in many clinical trials, including endovascular research trials such as the use of the Gore Excluder and Medtronic Talent Devices and the CREST Carotid Stent Trial.
 There is a carotid artery stent program at Mayo Clinic.

 Since January 2006, each fellows spends between six and twelve weeks on an off campus endovascular rotation in Sioux Falls, South Dakota (230 miles from Rochester).
 The fellows perform between 80 and 150 endovascular procedures during a six-week rotation, including carotid artery stents.
 Although the endovascular volume within the Division of Vascular Surgery is high, this rotation is highly popular among the fellows because of the clinical volume of cases and the quality of teaching provided.

 |Off Campus Rotation (Sioux Falls)